C4dynamics/C4dynamics/docs/source/reference/sensors.seeker.rst

-The seeker models an electro-optical or electro-magnetical sensor that returns precise range measure and azimuth-elevation angles with the following errors model: scale factor, bias, noise.
+The seeker models an electro-optical or electro-magnetical sensor that returns precise range measure and azimuth-elevation angles with the following errors model: scale factor, bias, and noise.

 Functionality